warner/lothar-blog/drafts/52-petmail/52-petmail.md

 The introduction process gives the agents shared keys they can use for communication later.
 It also tells them how to reach the other agent, to deliver messages (either for human consumption, or internal administrative traffic).

 People will actually have multiple agents, one per phone or computer.
-You introduce your agents to each other with the same tools as before, but with a note that tells the agents to trust each other more thoroughly.
+You introduce your agents to each other with the same tools as before, but with a "meet your sibling" note that tells the agents to trust each other more thoroughly.
 Your cluster of agents can then collude to make sure you see exactly one copy of each message, and that a correspondent you add from your phone is also available from your laptop.

 My initial system uses a python-based daemon that runs on your computer, and you talk to it with a local web browser (the `petmail open` command instructs the agent to open a new browser tab with the UI).
 Eventually I'd like to port it to a browser extension, then maybe as a standalone [web app](https://developer.mozilla.org/en-US/Apps), because the [WebRT feature](https://developer.mozilla.org/en-US/Marketplace/Options/Open_web_apps_for_desktop) makes those easy to install directly to Windows/Mac/Linux/Android/FxOS like a native application.
 It might also be interesting to build a hosted form of Petmail, with the obvious security limitations that entails, as a stepping-stone to a local install.